Mortgage Retention: How does it work?

 • Proceed

-If you decide to withdraw you will lose some of your upfront costs including legal fees and the cost of the survey, but this may be small in comparison to what you could lose by going ahead with the purchase.
+If you decide to withdraw, you will lose some of your upfront costs, including legal fees and the survey cost, but this may be small compared to what you could lose by going ahead with the purchase.

-If you still want the property but don’t accept the lender’s conditions, you could try to renegotiate.
+You could try to renegotiate if you still want the property but don’t accept the lender’s conditions.
 You can usually do this without pulling out of the purchase altogether, so if successful, you won’t lose solicitors’ or surveyor’s fees.

-A buyer in this scenario in some ways has the upper hand because it’s unlikely that the property is sellable in its current state of repair.
-The seller will either have to accept a much lower offer or agree to carry out and fund the extensive work themselves, which they may not be able to afford to do.
+In this scenario, a buyer has the upper hand because it’s unlikely that the property is sellable in its current state of repair.
+The seller will either have to accept a much lower offer or agree to carry out and fund the extensive work themselves, which they may not be able to afford.

 Things to consider if you go ahead

-If you decide to go ahead with the ‘offer of advance’ you will need to be confident about your cash flow or be in a position to borrow more funds to ensure you have enough to finance what is now a more complicated purchase.
+If you decide to proceed with the ‘offer of advance,’ you will need to be confident about your cash flow or be able to borrow more funds to ensure you have enough to finance what is now a more complicated purchase.

 That’s because you will still be committed to transferring the full asking price to the seller in the usual timeframe, so you will have to be able to cover this while the remainder is being held back.
 But in addition to this shortfall, you will also be responsible for covering the cost of the work.